TSB bereavement: phone, email or DocuSign – no branch visit needed

 Original or certified copy of the death certificate Always Can be uploaded digitally via the DocuSign form; originals may be needed for branch visits

-Photo identification Always (online or in branch) Passport or driving licence; Government ID&V check may apply for online form
+Photo identification Always (online or in branch) Passport or driving licence; Government ID verification may apply for online form

 Will If one exists TSB will want to know if there is a will and who the executor is

-Confirmation (Scotland) If required and estate is in Scotland The Scottish equivalent of probate; obtained from the Sheriff Court
+Confirmation from Sheriff Court If required and estate is in Scotland The Scottish equivalent of probate

 You do not need everything before you start.
 TSB can accept partial documentation and follow up for the rest – particularly useful if you are waiting for a death certificate while a coroner’s inquest is under way.